jimburton/scrabble/chapters/Chapter2.md

 coninuous straight line if either `r1==r2-1` and `c1==c2` or `r1==r2` and `c1==c2-1`.
 This indicates the need to know which direction a word is played in, so we can also make a datatype and function for that.
-One approach to writing `straight` would be as follows:
+One approach to writing `straight` would simply to return `True` if the word is straight:

 ```haskell
 data Dir = HZ | VT deriving (Show, Read, Eq)